MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Exposing-Methods-and-Properties-in-a-Windows-Client-Control-Add-in.md

  `ControlName` is the name of the field control that is applied with the control add-in.
 The name is specified by the [Name Property](Name-Property.md). `MyMethod` and `MyProperty` are the names of method and property of the control add-in to be invoked.

-## Nested Control Add-in Event Calls to the OnControlAddIn` trigger
+## Nested Control Add-in Event Calls to the OnControlAddIn trigger
-If your code requires more than one call to the `OnControlAddIn` trigger in C/AL on the same transaction (in other words, nested event calls), then the C/AL code that you want the nested event calls to run must by run by in CODEUNIT.RUN function call.
-This enables the application code to keep track of errors that occur in the nested event calls to the `OnControlAddIn` trigger.

-This is illustarted in the following code examples.
+If your code requires more than one call to the `OnControlAddIn` trigger in C/AL on the same transaction (in other words, nested event calls), then the C/AL code that you want the nested event calls to execute must be run in a CODEUNIT.RUN function call.
+This enables the application code to keep track of errors that occur in the nested event calls.
+This concept is illustrated in the following code examples.

-**Event trigger in Add-in**
+**Event triggers in the Control-Add-in**

 The following is code is a snippet of the event definitions in a control add-in called **SampleAddin**.
-The control add-in includes an event, `ControlAddIn`, a public method `NestedAddinCall`, and single button control.
+This control add-in includes an event, `ControlAddIn`, a public method `NestedAddinCall`, and single button control.

 ```
         private void ControlAddinButtonClicked(object sender, EventArgs e)